Codecademy/docs/content/css/concepts/transform-functions/terms/skew/skew.md

 ---
 Title: "skew()"
-Description: "Tilts an element on the x-axis or both the x and y axes on a two dimensional plane."
+Description: "Tilts an element on the x-axis or both the x and y axes on a 2D plane."
 Subjects:
   - "Web Development"
   - "Web Design"